 Our scholarship fund recognizes scholastic excellence in journalism to promising women students attending the Columbia University Graduate School of Journalism.

 Newswomen started gaining prominence in the United States in the 1800s.

-Nellie Bly, for example, started out as a reporter in 1880 at the Pittsburgh Dispatch with a series of investigative reports on the plight of women factory workers.
+Nellie Bly, for example, started out as a reporter in 1880 at the Pittsburgh Dispatch with a series of investigative reports on women factory workers.

 When she was assigned to the women’s pages, as so many newswomen were, she went to Mexico to work as a foreign correspondent.

 Her dispatches were later published in the book, Six Months in Mexico.

 When Bly was sent back to the women’s pages, she quit Pittsburgh and headed to New York City.
 Many newswomen made their marks here, working for some of the greatest newspapers in the world.

 Persistence landed Bly at the New York World, where she took her most famous undercover assignment, investigating the infamous Women’s Lunatic Asylum on Blackwell’s Island.

 Those reports were published in the book, Ten Days in a Mad-House.

 Bly died in 1922, but the newswomen who established the club that year were no less extraordinary.